The National Pension Agreement and how it will work in practice

 According to the memo describing the main principles for the practical details of the National Pension Agreement, employers and unions will make arrangements about their new pension plan (flexible premium plan or solidary contribution plan), about proper compensation of active members for a possible disadvantage, about entitlement conversion and about when the new pension system will be adopted.
 By law, employers will be obliged to record all these choices, and the considerations and calculations underlying them, in a transition plan.
 The pension fund's board will take that transition plan into advisement in its decision on accepting the contract.
 Pension funds will be obliged to draw up a plan of implementation for the transition, describing what preparations they will make and what actions they will take to administer the new pension plan.
 The implementation plan must support their ability to administer the new pension plan, bearing in mind a balanced consideration of the interests involved and the laws on equal treatment.

-The initiative for making arrangements about the new pension plan, entitlement conversion and compensation formally rests with the employers and the unions.
+The initiative for making arrangements about the new pension plan, entitlement conversion and compensation of active members formally rests with the employers and the unions.
 However, it will only be possible to administer that pension plan if the pension fund accepts the contract to administer it.
 The pension fund's Board of Trustees can only accept that contract if it believes that the interests of all the various groups of members have been given balanced consideration.
 Given the requirement that the pension fund's board must agree, in practice the employers and unions would do well to involve their pension funds in an early stage of their planning.
 This is of course also advisable with a view to efficiently drawing on the pension funds’ expertise.
 Philips and Signify have a long-standing tradition of involving Philips Pensioenfonds early on in the development of new pension plans, and will do so again in this case.

 19. Is the situation at Philips Pensioenfonds comparable to the situation at other pension funds?